wendyliga/mimiq/README.md

-mimiq is simple executable to record your Xcode simulator and convert it to GIF.
+mimiq is simple executable to record your Xcode simulator and convert it to several video type like gif, mp4 or mov.

 # Installation